National Gallery of Ireland

 Overview

 Tucked away in Dublin’s elegant Georgian Quarter, the National Gallery of Ireland is an oasis of calm and culture amid the bustling city centre.
 With two street‑level entrances – one on Merrion Square West beside Leinster House and another on Clare Street – the gallery welcomes visitors into a complex of historic wings and a striking modern atrium.
 Admission to the permanent collection is free, and the gallery’s free audio‑guide app lets you explore at your own pace using your smartphone.
-A café on Level 0 of the Millennium Wing offers coffee and pastries, while a well‑stocked shop sells books, prints and Irish design gifts.
+A café on Level 0 of the Millennium Wing offers coffee, tea, pastries and light meals, while a well‑stocked shop sells books, prints and Irish design gifts.

 History